amoffat/sh/README.md

 ```

 Note that these aren't Python functions, these are running **the binary
-commands** on your system by resolving your PATH, much like Bash does.
+commands** on your system dynamically by resolving your PATH, much like Bash does.

 ```python
 longest_line = wc(__file__, "-L")